ibz11/MovieFlix/README.md

 # MovieFlix
-A React movie application with two backends.
+A React movie application with two backends.</br>
 1.Server file -Built the backend  with Node and Express</br>
 2.Server2 File- Built the backend with ASP.NET minimal Api </br>